fall-foliage-photography-tips-1

-That cozy time of the year is right around the corner, hot drinks, trees reaching a peak of bright colors, baked goods, fireplaces keeping you warm, everyone bundled up in their favorite sweater…honestly, I can keep going about fall.
+That cozy time of the year is right around the corner, with hot drinks, trees reaching a peak of bright colors, baked goods, fireplaces keeping you warm, and everyone bundled up in their favorite sweater.
+Honestly, I can keep going about fall.
 It’s definitely my favorite season.
 Not just mine, but many photographers travel across the states to photograph the best fall foliage, places where the reds, orange and yellows are in full force.
+As the season turns and the leaves begin their majestic transformation, photographers, both amateur and professional, find themselves drawn to the stunning display of autumn’s colors.
+In this article, we’ll give you fall leaves photography tips and ideas to help you make the most of this fleeting, yet incredibly photogenic season.

-Believe it or not, as I mentioned earlier, fall is literally around the corner.
-Meaning, you need to grab your camera and be aware of when leaves are turning to their brightest, either in your area, or wherever you plan on traveling to.
+Be aware of when leaves are turning to their brightest, either in your area, or wherever you plan on traveling to.
 The peak of turning foliage will be different across the states.
 Check the forecast for foliage in your town.
 Every year, it’s slightly different depending on the temperature and moisture in the air.
-There are sections of New England where the leaves are already turning, while the West coast is still feeling the end of summer.
+For example, there are sections of New England where the leaves start turning colors as early as early September while the West coast is still feeling the end of summer.

 fall-foliage-photography-tips